-With a sweet Teriyaki flavor and just the right amount of heat, Teriyaki Sweet Hot Beef Jerky is super easy to make at home!
+With a sweet Teriyaki flavor and just the right amount of heat, Teriyaki Sweet Hot Beef Jerky is delicious and super easy to make at home!

-Teriyaki Sweet Hot Beef Jerky has a bold sweet Teriyaki flavor and just the right amount of heat in the background.
+Teriyaki Sweet Hot Beef Jerky has a bold savory and sweet umami flavor with just the right amount of heat in the background.
 Delicious, flavorful, and so easy to make!

 The Secret to Making Flavorful Beef Jerky